containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### Implicit network dependencies

-In the case of Container, Image and Build units, Quadlet will add dependencies on the `network-online.target` (as root) or `podman-user-wait-network-online.service` (as user) by adding `After=` and `Wants=` properties to the unit.
+Quadlet will add dependencies on the `network-online.target` (as root) or `podman-user-wait-network-online.service` (as user) by adding `After=` and `Wants=` properties to the unit.
 This is to ensure that the network is reachable if an image needs to be pulled and by the time the container is started.

 The special case `podman-user-wait-network-online.service` unit is needed as user because user units are unable to wait for system (root) units so `network-online.target` doesn't do anything there and is instead ignored.
 As this caused